 Currently, technology doesn’t exist that can automatically remediate all issues related to these success criteria.
 For a toolbar to claim that it can do these things so your site meets AA standards is disingenuous.

-Don’t be mislead that the best way to provide an accessible experience is to bolt on a toolbar to your existing website.
+Don’t be misled into thinking that the best way to provide an accessible experience is to bolt on a toolbar to your existing website.
 At Accessible Web, we believe in fixing accessibility issues from the source, not adding them on through an alternative experience.